greysonDEV/dotfiles/README.md

 * shell (`zsh`)

 ### Installation
 Before installing, it is recommended to make a backup of your existing dotfiles.
 Once your dotfiles are backed up, simply clone this repository and drag and drop files as needed.
-Instead of dragging and dropping, creating symbolic links are also an option:
+Alternatively, creating symbolic links are recommended:
 ```
 ln <source file> <destination>
 $ ln dotfiles/vim/.vimrc ~/.vimrc